Strategic board games are perfect for kids and adults alike. Here are 5 recommended board games along with why they are our favorite.

 - Complexity: Games that are complex and have a rule book that is more than two pages long.

-- Logic: These sorts of games are not won by pure luck.
-While some luck may be involved, the ability to win must also be based on decision making and logic.
+- Logical: These sorts of games are not won by pure luck.
+While some luck may be involved, the ability to win must also be based on decision-making and logic.

 - Duration: Strategic board games take at least 30 minutes to play and some of them might take several hours.

-Because board games are not really my thing, I asked Brad to share his favourite strategic board games.
+Because board games are not really my thing, I asked Brad to share his favorite strategic board games.
 These are all games that he enjoys playing over and over again.

 It is a tile placing game with a simple ruleset that works for all ages and skill levels.
 The level of competitiveness can vary depending on the players.
 You can play it cooperatively (perfect for teaching games to little kids).
 Or get really intense and aggressive if you want to start stealing points from the other players.

 2. Flamme Rouge